 To use the protected title of “Osteopath” the therapist must first complete a four year degree with a minimum of 1200 hours of clinical practice.
 To be a cranial osteopath, the therapist must undertake a series of post-graduate courses specifically taught to osteopaths, given their prior knowledge of anatomy and pathology.

 All osteopaths, cranial or otherwise, must be registered with the General Osteopathic Council by law.
 To imply one is an osteopath when not registered with GOsC is a prosecutable offence.

 Who is our Cranial Osteopath?

-Keri Devonport (née Keri Long) is our resident Cranial Osteopath.
-Keri has been working in Wokingham for the last 11 years and highly regarded for her cranial osteopathy treatment skills.
+Alex Evans is our resident Cranial Osteopath.
+Alex has been an osteopath for 22 years and highly regarded for his cranial osteopathy treatment skills.

 Cranial Osteopathy Patient Survey